scijs/fourier-transform/readme.md

 	* fft-32-raw __0.29s__
 	* fft-32-asm __0.38s__

-Note: results are not verified, examples are based on packages’ readme/tests.
+PS.
+Results are not verified, examples are based on packages’ readme/tests.

-If you want to see for yourself, clone repo, do `npm install` and `npm test`.
+PPS.
+Results are opinionated single-run measurements, if you don’t believe - run for yourself: clone repo, do `npm install` and `npm test`.